opendocsg/slw-judgments-backfill/2017_SGHCR_20/report.md

 25     Counsel on both sides crossed swords on the issue of whether the present suit is _res judicata_

 on the basis of issue estoppel.
 In this regard, the principles relating to issue estoppel are well established and need only be briefly mentioned.
-In essence, four requirements must be met in order to establish issue estoppel (see _Wing Joo Loong Ginseng Hong (Singapore) Co Pte Ltd v Qinghai Xinyuan Foreign Trade Co Ltd and another and another appeal_ [2009] 2 SLR(R) 814 at [165] and _Lee Tat Development Pte Ltd v Management Corporation of Strata Title Plan No 301_ [2005] 3 SLR(R) 157 at [14]):
+In essence, four requirements must be met in order to establish issue estoppel (see _Wing Joo Loong Ginseng Hong (Singapore) Co Pte Ltd v Qinghai Xinyuan Foreign Trade Co Ltd and another and another appeal_ <span class="citation">[2009] 2 SLR(R) 814</span> at [165] and _Lee Tat Development Pte Ltd v Management Corporation of Strata Title Plan No 301_ <span class="citation">[2005] 3 SLR(R) 157</span> at [14]):

  (a) First, there must be a final and conclusive judgment on the merits of the issue which is said to be subject to estoppel.